TMHBBV/unbxdocs./docs/Third Party Integration /platform-plugin/magento-platform-integration-1.md

 > 📘 NOTE
 >
 > The API key and Secret key must be saved somewhere as they are hidden behind the asterisk value.

+# Catalog Synchronization

+Unbxd algorithms rely on product-related information from your product catalog.
+When you send your catalog to Unbxd, we convert it into our format, store it, and index it on our servers.
+This process is known as the Product Feed.

+Synchronizing Your Catalog Feed\
+By synchronizing your feed, your Unbxd extension will be able to retrieve the catalog information from your Magento database.

+To know more, refer to the  [documentation](https://unbxdocs.readme.io/update/docs/set-up-analytics#/) for Catalog preparation.